Updated November 2019

 In general, being proactive means engaging in the work alongside their child: trying mindfulness, practicing communication skills, and utilizing the resources the therapist offers to provide insight into self-awareness and relationship patterns.

 Family involvement in wilderness therapy provides ideal opportunities to lean into struggle and conflict to grow and heal.
 Open Sky allows students and families to learn and grow through challenges within the boundaries of a safe space.
-In my experience, the families that get the most out of their time at Open Sky are the ones that are honest with each other, open to hearing from each other and others, and willing to proactively and courageously try new things in moments of challenge.
+The families that get the most out of their time at Open Sky are the ones that are honest with each other, open to hearing from each other and others, and willing to proactively and courageously try new things in moments of challenge.